Skip to main content

 }

-Production bundles also don't use @angular/compiler and @angular/platform-browser-dynamic packages.
-You would want to use minified packages when the root-config is built in production mode.
-One approach could be to use if-else conditions within the root-config .ejs template:
+Production bundles also don't use the @angular/compiler and @angular/platform-browser-dynamic packages.
+You should use minified packages when the root configuration is built in production mode.
+One approach is to use if-else conditions within the root configuration .ejs template:

 <% if (htmlWebpackPlugin.options.isDevelopment) { %>